 Error Message Notes ORA-01034: ORACLE not available ORA-27101: shared memory realm does not exist Linux-x86_64 Error: 2: No such file or directory These errors typically mean that a discovered Oracle database instance was not running at inventory time.
 Ask your Oracle Database administrator whether the instance can be made active for the next inventory gathering process.
 ORA-01033: ORACLE initialization or shutdown in progress Oracle is stuck in a reboot process.
 Ask your database administrator to shutdown and restart the database.
 ORA-12518: TNS: listener could not hand off client connection Indicates a network problem.
 Ensure that the appropriate inventory beacon can access the Oracle server.
 ORA-00604: error occurred at recursive SQL level 1 Indicates incorrect permissions.
 Ask your Oracle Database administrator to rerun the Flexera 'audit user' script (for details, see Credentials for Direct Collection of Oracle Inventory).
+Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
+If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
+The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
+For more information, see the eTrust Access Control Administation Guide (https://supportcontent.ca.com/cadocs/0/g007711e.pdf).
 ORA-00257: archiver error.
 Connect internal only, until freed Indicates an archive error.
 Ask your Oracle Database administrator to check the archiver.log file for the error.

-3. Navigate to Discovery & Inventory > Discovery and Inventory Rules > Rules tab, and:
+- 3. Navigate to Discovery & Inventory > Discovery and Inventory Rules > Rules tab, and: - a.

-- a.
 Find the appropriate rule, and check its Rule status value shows Enabled.
 (A disabled rule never executes.) - b.
 Click the title of the relevant rule and note the Action name and Targets name for this rule for use shortly.
 Also validate that the Schedule details are as expected. - c.
 Look in Current run or Last completed run to see the number of database instances discovered, inventoried, skipped, and failed.
 Some notes to assist your analysis of these figures: